 Like fatal and major injuries to employees or dangerous occurrences, these accidents must be notified to the HSE without delay and followed up in writing within ten days on Form 2508.
-How do I decide whether an accident "arises out of or in connection with work"?
-In HSE's view an accident must be reported if it relates to:

-- Any School activity, both on or off the premises - The way a School activity has been organised and managed (e.g. the supervision of a field trip)
+In deciding whether an accident arises out of or in connection with work, HSE's view is an accident must be reported if it related to:

-- Equipment, machinery, or substances - The design or condition of the premises.
+- Any School activity, both on and off the premises - The way a school activity has been organised and managed (e.g., the supervision of a field trip) - Equipment, machinery, or substances - The design or condition of the premises.

-Statutory Accident Records Employers with 10 or more employees must keep readily accessible accident records, either in written or electronic form.
+Statutory Accident Records Employers with ten or more employees must keep readily accessible accident records, either in written or electronic form.
 These records must be kept for a minimum of 3 years.
 The medical assistant will keep these records.

-The School's Central Record
+13. The School's Central Record